 China`s rise interacted with another side effect that Pyongyang’s behaviour was having in the region.
 As observers in Japan watched Chinese power grow, many felt their American allies might become less ready to back them in the event that tensions with Beijing escalated into a fight.

 The spectacular belligerence of North Korea provides a compelling narrative about a threat to Japan.
-This serves two functions from the point of view of those who wish strengthen Japan`s military and develop a degree of strategic autonomy.
-First, it helps soften the opposition much of the Japanese population still feel towards having a bigger military (a legacy of ruinous militarism in the early 20th century).
+This serves two functions from the point of view of those who wish strengthen Japan`s military and increase its strategic autonomy.
+First, it helps to mute the opposition the Japanese population feel towards having a bigger military (a legacy of ruinous militarism in the early 20th century).
 Second, it means that if Japan wanted to invest in stronger military capability to deter China, it could, while ostensibly defending itself against North Korea.
 Without the Korea threat, Japan would appear to be preparing for war with China, which would provoke domestic opposition, as well as serious economic if not strategic consequences from China.

 The DPRK’s progress developing ballistic missiles with ever greater range are also having a significant effect on the ROK’s position.
 This is with regard to its US ally on the one hand, and its main economic partner China on the other.
 The doubt that arose in the “pivot” era about the reliability of the US as an ally, and the irresistible attractions of the Chinese market, caused speculation that the ROK might lean towards China.
 Perhaps one day it might ask the US forces to leave.